 The Chief Executive Officer reviews the financial and operating performance of the business primarily from a geographic perspective.
 On this basis, management have identified three reportable operating segments being the Asia Pacific, Europe and Americas including Canada.
 The Chief Executive Officer monitors the performance of all these segments separately.
 The Company does not operate in any other geographic segment.

-The Asia Pacific operating segment derives its revenues from the sale of the RECELL System.
+The Americas, Europe, and Asia Pacific operating segments derived its revenues from the sale of RECELL Devices.